Place in the Old Testament

-This usage is not seen anywhere else in the O.T., therefore points to a late date of composition.
-Normally "Chaldeans" is used to describe all Babylonians (as in Habakkuk).
-Daniel uses the word in both to describe the astrologers or wise men (eg. 2:2, 4:7, 5:7,11), and in the ethnic sense to describe Babylonians in general (1:4, 3:8, 5:30).
-The 5th Cent. historian Herodotus also used the word in both ways.
+This usage is not seen anywhere else in the OT, therefore points to a late date of composition.
+Normally 'Chaldeans' is used to describe all Babylonians (as in Habakkuk).
+Daniel uses the word both to refer to the astrologers or wise men (eg. 2:2, 4:7, 5:7,11), and in the ethnic sense to describe Babylonians in general (1:4, 3:8, 5:30).
+The historian Herodotus also used the word in both ways.

 Who was king?
 Belshazzar or Nabonidus?

-The Chronicle of Nabonidus, a clay tablet in the British Museum explains that Nabonidus was absent in Arabia for much of his reign, and that his son Belshazzar ruled in his place.
-Therefore when Daniel successfully interpreted the writing on the wall during Belshazzar's feast, he was offered third place in the kingdom, not second (Dan 5:7).
+The Chronicle of Nabonidus, a clay tablet in the British Museum, explains that Nabonidus was absent in Arabia for much of his reign, and that his son Belshazzar ruled in his place.
+Therefore when Daniel successfully interpreted the writing on the wall during Belshazzar's feast, he was offered third place in the kingdom, rather than the second (Dan 5:7).
 Heroditus the historian writing in 450 BC, 100 years after the fall of Babylon, makes no mention of Belshazzar, which suggests that Belshazzar was soon forgotten.

 Was Belshazzar the son of Nebuchadnezzar?